2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/PredatorFiles/status/1278270595235344385

-### Police fire tear gas at protestors | June 30th
+### Police fire tear gas at protesters | June 30th

-In the span of approximately 30 seconds, police fire about a dozen tear gas canisters at a crowd of protestors.
-A handful of canisters are thrown back, but the vast majority of protestors flee as police continue to fire.
+In the span of approximately 30 seconds, police fire about a dozen tear gas canisters at a crowd of protesters.
+A handful of canisters are thrown back, but the vast majority of protesters flee as police continue to fire.

 tags: tear-gas, protester